v0dev001/dod-worker-rs/README.md

 - The worker tries to guess available CPU cores which is usually the number of threads divided by 2, but it could be wrong.
 - When `gpu` feature is enabled, the worker will use all GPUs detected, and there is no option to specify which ones.
-- There is no option to use both CPU and GPU, for that you will need to start two instances of the worker.
+- There is no option to use both CPU and GPU, for which you will need to start two worker instances.

 PRs are welcome!